-When I was growing up in Greece, we used to have roasted chicken with potatoes just about every Sunday for lunch (after all, chicken was the least expensive meat around!).
-As commonplace as it was, "kotópoulo me patátes" (or as we've shortened it here in the States!) is also an iconic Greek dish.
-You place a whole chicken in an oven dish or dutch oven, surrounded by long, quartered potatoes, mixing everything with the simplest of seasonings: extra virgin olive oil, salt, pepper, oregano and a nice squeeze of lemon.
-In more contemporary versions of that classic family dinner, people have started adding garlic, mustard and the more French-inspired rosemary & thyme.
+When I was growing up in Greece, we used to have roasted chicken with potatoes just about every Sunday for lunch (after all, chicken was the least expensive meat around).
+Yet as commonplace as it was, "kotópoulo me patátes" is also an iconic Greek dish and you'll find it in many a taverna or take-out stand.
+You place a whole chicken in an oven dish or dutch oven, surround it with long, quartered potatoes, and mix everything with the simplest of seasonings: extra virgin olive oil, salt, pepper, oregano and a hefty dose of lemon juice.
+In more contemporary versions of this classic family dinner, people have started adding garlic, mustard and the more French-inspired rosemary & thyme.

 When my kids were quite young, I, too, used to cook this dish and my boys especially loved it.
-But for some reason, I stopped making it, as I experimented with new flavors and recipes.
+But for some reason, I stopped making it as the kids got older and as I experimented with new flavors and recipes.
 Then, a few weeks ago, I saw so many Greek-American food bloggers posting beautiful photos of their own versions of "kóta me patátes" and I suddenly had a wave of nostalgia for that childhood classic.

 Of course, me being me, I started to play around, adding fall carrots and sweet potato, and instead of fresh lemon and oregano, I decided to use Sparoza's herbs & lemon zest cooking blend.
 With bay leaves, coriander, ginger, lemon verbena, lemon zest, mustard seeds, peppercorns, pink pepper, rosemary, sage and thyme, this cooking blend is a bomb of aromas!